biggiefats/Pokemon-Recommender/README.md

-*All Pokémon character names are trademarks of Nintendo*
+*All Pokémon character names are trademarks of Nintendo.*

 # Pokemon Recommendation Program